tef20/trpc-auth-next/README.md

 # Basic Auth Setup

-This project is a bit of a playground for me playing around with auth and some other tools.
+This project is a bit of a playground for me experimenting with auth and some other tools.

 ### Basic features